-A: A mandatory online e-learning for all employees adopting a FWA will be available in mid-June, along with the updated FWA agreement.
+A: A mandatory online e-learning is available in Talent@VCU and is required for all employees waiting to use an FWA, along with the updated FWA agreement.
 Learn more about the e-learning and FWA agreement form under the "developing the FWA plan" dropdown box.

 Developing flexible work arrangements

 FWA options are designed to balance the need to support the university mission and in-person experience, the unique needs of each school/college and department, various roles and job requirements, and well-being and equity for all university staff.
 Once a supervisor receives a request for a FWA, the supervisor, in consultation with an HR Professional as appropriate, should thoroughly analyze the appropriateness of whether an employee should have a FWA and consider the following:

 - the employee’s position description and responsibilities; and

 - the employee’s ability to be successful with an FWA.

 Supervisors should consider the duties and responsibilities associated with a position when considering whether a specific employee is a good candidate for an FWA.
 Considerations include:

 - The various options for FWAs and which of the options might be applicable to each position.